-"Lucy" is a composite character representing the Hello Girls (telephone switchboard operators) of Santa Paula who worked at their switchboards through the night to reach as many people as possible up and down the river and get them out of harm’s way, though they knew they too were in the path of the oncoming flood.
-When the flood reached Santa Paula it rose within a few feet of the switchboard office but left the Hello Girls unharmed; they continued making calls to warn the towns downstream even as chunks of concrete the size of houses rolled by.
+"Lucy" is a composite character representing the Hello Girls (telephone switchboard operators) of Santa Paula who worked at their switchboards through the night to reach as many people as possible up and down the river and get them out of harm’s way, though the operators knew they too were in the path of the oncoming flood.
+When the flood reached Santa Paula it rose to within a few feet of the switchboard office but left the Hello Girls unharmed; they continued making calls to warn towns downstream even as chunks of concrete the size of houses rolled by.

-There were other heroes that night, including law enforcement officers of various agencies who rushed into the path of the flood to get people out; some of them lost their lives.
-There is a bronze statue in the center of Santa Paula commemorating the extraordinary courage of those officers; the Hello Girls each received a $25 bonus including overtime from a grateful public.
+There were other heroes that night, including law enforcement officers of various agencies who rushed into the path of the flood to get people out.
+Some of them lost their lives.
+There is a bronze statue in the center of Santa Paula commemorating the extraordinary courage of those officers; the Hello Girls each received a $25 bonus (including overtime pay) from a grateful public.

 As a story of engineering, this is a cautionary tale.
-Chief engineer William Mulholland reckoned the ground where he decided to build the dam looked solid enough, and on the surface it was; but when the new reservoir was filled the tremendous mass of water pressed down into the softer soil underneath, which began to erode swiftly.
-Mulholland inspected the muddy leaks at the base of the dam and determined it was just natural settling.
-Twelve hours later, the dam collapsed and sent a blast of water, mud, and concrete all the way to the sea; bodies were found washed ashore as far South as San Diego.
-Measured by loss of life, it was the worst civil engineering disaster in American history.
-Note, however, this is a great way to explore one of the key features of engineering in that we can study our mistakes, learn from them, and then do it better the next time.
+Chief engineer William Mulholland reckoned the ground where he decided to build the dam looked solid enough, and on the surface it was; but when the new reservoir was filled, the tremendous mass of water pressed down into the softer soil underneath, which began to erode and flow under the dam.
+Mulholland inspected the muddy leaks at the base of the dam and determined it was just normal settling.
+Twelve hours later, the dam collapsed and sent a blast of water, mud, and concrete all the way to the sea.
+Bodies were found washed ashore as far South as San Diego.
+However, one of the key features of engineering is that we can study our mistakes, learn from them, and then do it better the next time.
 One can make a case that maybe a disaster like this *had* to happen before we could build Hoover Dam just a few years later.